csu-r-users-group/website/content/_index.md

 # Welcome to the R Users Group at [Colorado State University](colostate.edu)

-We are a community researchers and scientists at Colorado State University interested in learning the programming language R.
+We are a community of researchers and scientists at Colorado State University interested in learning the programming language R.

 We host weekly meetings to discuss R. Some weeks we have presentations